Tim-Dusek/Phone-Number-Search/README.txt

 So to search for "carl" you could type in 2275 which may return more than 1 thing such as a phone number with 2275 in it sequentially.

+The text file which gets searched may or may not include area code, parethesis, or hyphens.
+It must include 7, 10, or 11 digits.

 This program was created to help test my understanding of regex.